Politics of Croatia: Executive

 The President of the Republic (Predsjednik/ica Republike) is the head of state.
 The president is directly elected and serves a five-year term.
 The president is the commander in chief of the armed forces, has the procedural duty of appointing the prime minister with the consent of the Sabor (Parliament) through a majority vote (majority of all MPs), and has some influence on foreign policy.
-The most recent presidential election was held on 11 January 2015 and was won by Zoran Milanovic.
-He took the oath of office on ?.
+The most recent presidential election was held on 29 December 2024 and was won by Zoran Milanović.
+He took the oath of office for his second term on 18 February 2025.
 The constitution limits holders of the presidential office to a maximum of two terms and prevents the president from being a member of any political party.
 Consequently, the president-elect withdraws from party membership before inauguration.

 The government (Vlada), the main executive power of Croatia, is headed by the prime minister who has four deputies, who also serve as government ministers.
 There are 16 other ministers who are appointed by the prime minister with the consent of the Sabor (majority of all MPs); these are in charge of particular sectors of activity.
 As of 19 October 2016, the Deputy Prime Ministers are Martina Dalić, Davor Ivo Stier, Ivan Kovačić, and Damir Krstičević.
 Government ministers are from the Croatian Democratic Union (HDZ), and the Bridge of Independent Lists (MOST) with five independent ministers.
 The executive branch is responsible for proposing legislation and a budget, executing the laws, and guiding the country's foreign and domestic policies.
 The government's official residence is at Banski dvori.
 As of 19 October 2016, the prime minister is Andrej Plenković.